Coronary Artery Disease Directory

 When arteries become filled with plaque and the arteries narrow, atherosclerosis occurs.
 When atherosclerosis happens in the coronary arteries, it is called coronary artery disease.
 When this happens, the heart cannot get enough oxygen to function properly.
 Follow the links below to find WebMD's comprehensive coverage about how coronary artery disease is caused, what its symptoms are, how to treat it, and much more.

-A Look at Coronary Artery Disease
+What Is Coronary Artery Disease (CAD)?

 Medical Cost of Heart Disease